 Here Struggle's Matt talks you though the hardest cycling climbs of the North Yorkshire Moors, as featured in Struggle Moors.
 Get his top tips for tackling the steep gradients and recalls some dark moments spent in the Yorkshire Moors.

-"Named in the Top 8 Hardest UK Sportives for 2018, Struggle Moors offers hugely challenging terrain and super-tough climbs combined with the spectacular landscape of the Yorkshire Moors," says Matt.
+"Named in the Top 8 Hardest UK Sportives, Struggle Moors offers hugely challenging terrain and super-tough climbs combined with the spectacular landscape of the Yorkshire Moors," says Matt.

 "Why do we ride a super-tough sportive or cycling event?
 For me, it’s tackling a epic route which hits a century, exploring a part of the country we have yet to experience on a bike and all the while we’re satisfying our desire to battle bucket-list climbs.”

 1.Glaisdale Horror: 10/10 Toughness/ Ranking No1